A SAT Encoding for Optimal Clifford Circuit Synthesis: Encoding Clifford Circuits for Synthesis

 \begin{example} Assume that $n=2$, as, e.g., for the circuits shown in \autoref{fig:circuits}.
 Then, an additional $n(2n+1) = 10$ Boolean variables are required per considered gate to encode the respective stabilizer tableau.
-As per \autoref{ex:search_space}, there are $7$ possible choices per gate.
-This leads to a total of $7\cdot 2 = 14$ functional constraints per gate. \end{example}
+As per \autoref{ex:search_space}, there are $7$ possible choices per gate (of which only one can be chosen at a time).
+This leads to a total of $7\cdot 2 = 14$ functional and one cardinality constraint per gate. \end{example}